My greatest mistake

 Graduated with Distinction

-DECEMBER 2024.
-These graduate students completed their pro gram with a high cumulative grade point average, which reflects the quality of performance within their respective major.
+FEBRUARY 2025.
+These graduate students completed his program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
 Congratulations!

 DISTINCTION